Quaerite et invenietis — "Seek and you will find"

 than in the early 1900s (an area the size of India), and 460,080 fewer square miles

-The current data is showing the total amount of land area burned in 2023 is estimated to have been 2.6% of the world's land area, approximately 1,543,750 square miles, a REDUCTION of 41 percent in land area burned over the last 120 years, some 1,044,200 fewer square miles than in the 1900s.
-Sources:
+than in 2000.
+The total amount of the world's land area burned in 2023 was 2.6%, approximately 1,543,750 square miles, a REDUCTION of 41 percent in land area burned over the last 120 years, some 1,044,200 fewer square miles than in the 1900s.

 National Oceanic and Atmospheric Administration (NOAA) Geostationary